 Of course, you don’t want to limit your sentence and paragraph length at the expense of content quality.
 It is better to explain or express something well than to keep it short and simple.

 The key is to find the sweet balance of being concise but descriptive.

 Break Up Your Text

-It might surprise you to learn that 55% of readers spend 15 seconds or less on content like articles, which is why it is crucial to make your blog as scannable as possible.
+It might surprise you to learn that 55% of readers spend 15 seconds or less on long-form content like articles, which is why it is crucial to make your blog as scannable and attractive as possible.

 In addition to short sentences and paragraphs, the key to achieving this is by adding structure and breaking up your text.